Skip to main content

 OSAC Proposed Standards Under Consideration for the OSAC Registry

-The OSAC Registry approval process for OSAC Proposed Standards is used to review OSAC drafted standards for technical quality and placement on the Registry.
-The following draft OSAC Proposed Standard is being considered for submission to an SDO.
+The OSAC Registry approval process for OSAC Proposed Standards reviews OSAC-drafted standards for technical quality and placement on the Registry.
+The following draft OSAC Proposed Standards are being considered for submission to an SDO.
 The final draft provided to the SDO will be available on the OSAC Registry as an “OSAC Proposed Standard.”
-OSAC welcomes comments on whether the current draft is suitable for release to the SDO as well as suggestions for improvements in content and wording.
-To be considered, comments must be placed in the OSAC Comment Form and send to comments [at] nist.gov (comments[at]nist[dot]gov) by 11:59 p.m.
-ET on July 1, 2024.
+OSAC welcomes comments on whether the current drafts are suitable for release to the SDO and suggestions for improvements in content and wording.
+To be considered, comments must be placed in the OSAC Comment Form and sent to comments@nist.gov by 11:59 p.m.
+ET on February 3, 2025.

 Standards Open for Comment at SDOs